Trends

 Does social participation of people with disability vary by sex?

-The data in the graph and the table below show the proportion of people with disability (aged 5 and over) who participated in a cultural, sport or social activity away from home in the past 12 months, for males and females.
-In 2018, 95% of both males and females with disability participated in a cultural, sport or social activity away from home.
+The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who participated in social activities, for males and females.
+In 2022, 69% of males with disability and 73% of females with disability participated in social activities.

 -